Dosugamea/CFS/README.md

 # Agreement

-The project, developed by the enthusiasts of personal behavior, does not contain any commercial use.
-The code is closed source code, which must comply with the code confidentiality agreement.
-If the user uses any of the items in the other project and leaks the source code, we will close your access and request to stop using it.
+The project, developed by the enthusiasts of personal behavior, does not contain any commercial use. **To use this project, you must agree ALL of the GNU AFFERO GENERAL PUBLIC LICENSE, whatever which country you are.**

 # Requirements